alex0112/wiki-yggdrasil/README.md

 ### This is taking a long time.
 Is that normal?
 Yes.
 This is normal.
 Any Yggdrasil object created with a depth of three or higher will likely take a few minutes to scrape the necessary information.

-### Why didn't you just use Wikipedia's API?
-Wikipedia's API doesn't have an endpoint that allows you to programatically view the summary section of each article and its children.
-If it did that would obviously be the ideal choice.

 ## Installation

 Add this line to your application's Gemfile: